 This tomato, peach, mint stack is also super simplistic, but, personally, I think lacks some depth.
 A good balsamic reduction and some finishing salt help round out the flavor.

 Add peaches to your tacos!
 In this recipe, peaches pair especially well with pork.
 If you're not into the other white meat, substitute firm tofu or vegetarian or vegan crumbles, or beans!
 Black beans would work especially well.
 Tacos make great easy, kid-friendly meals because they can be customized without requiring extra cooking.
 Everyone in the family can eat the same meal, but it can be made to suit individual tastes.

 Peaches also make a nice addition to summer salsas.
 For something like this, I find it best to dice the peaches and pair it with something that has a little crunch.
 It makes for a more interesting salsa.
 You can serve with simple tortilla chips (lime flavored would be great!) or serve on top of grilled fish for a refreshing summer meal.
 This recipe for Caribbean jerk chicken bowls with peach avocado salsa is worth trying.
 Like tacos, bowls are super kid-friendly meals because you can put out toppings and let kids prepare their own flavor combos.

 This linguini has you combine bacon with gorgonzola and peaches.
 These flavors may be a little more grown-up than most kids palette's can handle, but if you subbed in a more subtle cheese (or even went all the way down the flavor scale to mozzarella) I bet you would win some kid hearts too.

 Didn't see something that piqued your interest?
-We have a lot more recipes pinned over here for you!
+We have a lot more recipes over here for you at Pinterest!
 And if you're worried that none of these are going to appeal to your family ... don't give up yet :)